 Why Early Learning Matters

 Today, Monroe Smart Start is a leadership initiative of the Community Foundation working on behalf of our community’s youngest learners.
-Since 2009, the Community Foundation has invested more than $1.4 million in early childhood education initiatives, including:
+Since 2009, the Community Foundation has invested $2 million in early childhood education initiatives, including:

 - increasing access to high-quality education;